jmbenlloch/daqling/README.md

 ## Install the framework

-### Run ansible-playbook to configure your CentOS7 host
+### Run ansible-playbook to configure your CentOS 7 host

 The playbook will set up your host with the system libraries and tools